-Purchasing either the Platinum Package or the Diamond Package includes your attendance in a 2 day UCAT Course.
+Purchasing either the Platinum Package or the Diamond Package includes your attendance in a 2 day UCAT Workshop.

 For details on how to purchase, please refer to http://www.medentry.edu.au/faq/purchasing

-The Course fee depends on the package you choose to buy, whether it is the Online Package, Group Platinum, Standard Platinum, or Diamond Package.
-Therefore the fee will be upwards of $395 AUD (note that this fee also includes access to an extensive system of online resources).
+The cost depends on the package you choose to buy, whether it is the Standard Platinum, Group Platinum, or Diamond Package.
+The cost of these packages is upwards of $795 AUD but note that they also include access to an extensive system of online resources, which are essential to get the most out of the workshop.

-More details about this can be found on our packages page.
+More details about the various MedEntry packages available can be found on our packages page.

 If you have not booked in advance, don’t worry.
 You can come and pay on the day, even if it is shown as ‘Full’ (Cash only please: cheques are not accepted; there are no credit/debit card facilities at the venue).
 The cost will be $895 which includes the two day course plus access to the state-of-the art extensive Learning Management System.